 I created this sketch to help cover the costs of Kennedy’s care.
 I auctioned it off, and encouraged people to donate at least $25.00 and I would send them a print of the sketch.
 Now $5.00 from each sale goes to benefit the feline assistance organizations I work with.

 If it hadn’t been for an organized group of rescuers Kennedy would never have found his way to my home.
 He would never have been rescued, and I would never have known him and been able to share him with you.
-Now that he is gone and the original will soon be on its way to Australia, I’m offering prints of the sketch and your opportunity to make a donation of $5.00 with each print purchased to the cat rescue I work with, Pittsburgh CAT, or to the Homeless Cat Management Team to help spay and neuter more cats so there won’t be so many to rescue.
+Now that he is gone and the original made its way to Australia, I’m offering prints of the sketch and your opportunity to make a donation of $5.00 with each print purchased to the cat rescue I work with, Pittsburgh CAT, or to the Homeless Cat Management Team to help spay and neuter more cats so there won’t be so many to rescue.

 I’m sure Kennedy is familiar to you if you’ve been reading The Creative Cat, but if not you can read about this sketch when I first posted it, and the auction of the sketch to raise donations for his care, and read all the articles about Kennedy from when he arrived on June 16, 2014.